Best Health Insurance in Michigan (2026)

 Compare Michigan Health Insurance Providers

 Premiums, deductibles and MOOP costs differ among Michigan insurers.
-Filter results by age, metal level, plan type and HSA eligibility to find suitable options.
+Use the filters below for age, metal tier, plan type, and HSA eligibility to compare options and identify plans that fit your budget, preferred doctors, and overall healthcare needs.

 Data filtered by: